iaretechnician/barebones-masterserver-wiki/Getting-Started.md

 When you are developing your game, you probably want to test every iteration of changes as fast as possible.
 Normally you'd have to start the server, build a client, connect and login with the client and etc, just to get into the game.

-If you're using **uNET **for your games networking, there are a few scripts and prefabs that can automate this process for you, so navigate to `Barebones > MasterServer > Prefabs`
+If you're using **uNET **for your games networking, there are a few scripts and prefabs that can automate this process for you, so navigate to `Barebones/MasterFramework/Prefabs`

 1. Add **MasterServer** to scene.
 This script will automatically start master server when you hit "play" button in the editor
 1. Add **GameServerStarter** prefab to scene- it will automatically start your game server (after master server starts)